 Wirth's Circus: At Ocean View, Coogee

-This film documents a theatrical play circus.
 We see George Wirth and Philip’s wife Alice Wirth (nee Willis) arrive arm in arm; they are seated and entertained by an exotic troupe of performers.
-The young woman seen toe dancing and wearing a tutu is Philip and Alice’s fourth daughter, Madeline Wanda Wirth.
+The young woman seen toe-dancing and wearing a tutu is Philip and Alice’s fourth daughter, Madeline Wanda Wirth.

-After the play circus footage we see footage of Philip Wirth with some of his daughters (possibly, Eileen, Doris & Madeline) walking out front of his home.
-A white cockatoo is perched on his shoulder.
+Later in the clip we see Philip Wirth, white cockatoo perched on his shoulder, with some of his daughters (possibly, Eileen, Doris & Madeline) walking out the front of his home.

-This footage is teamed with a recording of Philip Wirth playing the tin whistle, originally recorded on lacquer disk and digitised by NFSA.
-It is unknown as to what year this music was recorded however it is known that Philip Wirth took up playing the tin whistle in his older age and would often play it in the circus ring during performances.
-Side A: Cuckoo -- Side B: Scottish Medley.
+This footage is teamed with a recording of Philip Wirth playing the tin whistle, originally recorded on lacquer disk and digitised by the NFSA (Side A: Cuckoo / Side B: Scottish Medley).
+It is unknown when this music was recorded however it is known that Philip Wirth took up playing the tin whistle in his older age and would often play it in the circus ring during performances.

 It was Phillip and George Wirth that continued to manage the circus as Wirth’s Bros Circus from the 1910s.
 George Wirth retired in 1930, though Philip Wirth and his extended family continued running the business up until its demise in 1963.